slonigiraf/whitepaper/slonigiraf/ENG.md

 To estimate what tutor roles student can play in the Slonigiraf educational model and what are probabilities of playing such roles let's examine a class consisting of 32 students.
 We will explain later why probabilities of different roles are more of less the same in any student group size.

-**Tutor of 0 tutees role**: as shown on a fig. 2. a half of students (16 from 32) gains a skill in a last session.
-That means they will pay for tutoring and geting a diploma but will not earn money by tutoring such skill as there will be no student left that need a skill.
+**Tutor of 0 tutees role**: as shown on a Fig. 2. a half of students (16 from 32) gains a skill in a last session.
+That means they will pay for tutoring and getting a diploma but will not earn money by tutoring such skill as there will be no students left who need the skill.
 If the class consists of 32 students there will be 16 such students (depicted with a digit "0" on a fig. 2).

 **Tutor of 1 tutees role**: $1/4$ of students (8 from 32) gain a skill in a preterminal session.
-These students have 1 tutor and 1 tutee each, which results in a 0 profit result as they compensate money paid to their tutors by money acquired by being a tutor.
+These students have 1 tutor and 1 tutee each, resulting in a net profit of zero as the money earned from being a tutor compensates for the money spent on being tutored.

 **Tutor of 2 tutees role**: $1/8$ of students (4 from 32) have 2 tutees.